-Since 1980, Dr. Lewis has trained over 20,000 supervisors and managers throughout the United States, Argentina, Canada, Germany, India, Indonesia, Malaysia, Mexico, Singapore, Sweden, Thailand, and England.
-He has written articles for Training and Development Journal, Apparel Industry Magazine, and Transportation and Distribution Magazine and is the author of Project Planning, Scheduling, and Control, 3d ed.; Mastering Project Management; and The Project Manager's Desk Reference, 2d ed.; published by McGraw-Hill, and Fundamentals of Project Management; How to Build and Manage a Winning Project Team; and Team-Based Project Management; published by AMACOM, a division of the American Management Association.
-He is co-author, with Bob Wysocki, of The World-Class Project Manager, published by Perseus in 2001.
-The first edition of Project Planning, Scheduling, and Control has been published in a Spanish edition, and the AMACOM book Fundamentals of Project Management has been published in Spanish and Portuguese.
+Since 1980, Dr. Lewis has trained more than thirty thousand supervisors and managers in Argentina, Canada, England, Germany, India, Indonesia, Malaysia, Mexico, Singapore, Sweden, Thailand, and the United States.
+He has written articles for Training and Development Journal, Apparel Industry Magazine, and Transportation and Distribution Magazine.
+He is the author of Project Planning, Scheduling and Control, Mastering Project Management, The Project Manager's Desk Reference, and Working Together: The 12 Principles Employed by Boeing Commercial Aircraft to Manage Projects, Teams, and the Organization, published by McGraw-Hill, and, in addition to this book, How to Build and Manage a Winning Project Team and Team-Based Project Management, published by AMACOM Books.
+He is also coauthor, with Bob Wysocki, of The World-Class Project Manager, published by Perseus.